 - Nelson Ramón Cruuuuuuuuuuuuuuuuz Martínez proved that he likes hitting in Camden Yards on Opening Day.
 Here’s to many happy returns.

 - Adam Jones and J.J.
 Hardy are still Adam Jones and J.J.
 Hardy.
-(If someone would be so kind as to Shazam J.J.’s batting music and explain what exactly that is, we’ll buy you a beer at the next game.)
+And we like these guys.
+(If someone would be so kind as to explain J.J.’s choice of Moby for his, we’d appreciate it.
+Then again maybe it’s better not to know.)

 - The venerable New York Times has picked the O’s to go to the Series this year: “… do not be surprised if the Baltimore Orioles turn out to be the best team in the league.”
 There you have it.
 From the land of the Yankees.